dapr/docs/howto/consume-topic/README.md

 dapr run --app-id myapp --components-path ./myComponents -- python3 myapp.py
 ```

 *Note: By default, Dapr loads components from $HOME/.dapr/components on MacOS/Linux and %USERPROFILE%\.dapr\components on Windows.
-If place the subscription in a custom components path, make sure the Pub/Sub component is present also.*
+If you place the subscription in a custom components path, make sure the Pub/Sub component is present also.*

 ### Programmatic subscriptions